-There are a lot of types of lightning arresters which are used to protect the power system.
-Choosing a lightning arrester depends on many factors like, voltage and frequency of the line, cost, weather condition, and reliability.
+There are a lot of types of lightning arresters that are used to protect the power system.
+Choosing a lightning arrester depends on many factors like voltage and frequency of the line, cost, weather conditions, and reliability.

 Maintenance of Lightning Arrester

 The following are the steps necessary to maintain an arrester:

 - Clean the outside of the arrester housing